vampjaz/razer_blade_stealth_hackintosh/README.md

 Intro
 ---

-Hey there, I got several requests to release my ESP and show how I made my Razer Bade Stealth Mojave hackintosh, so here it is.
+Hey there, I got several requests to release my EFI and show how I made my Razer Bade Stealth Mojave hackintosh, so here it is.
 This is not a full step-by-step guide, rather a few specific notes (and a full EFI folder) to compliment a full guide like [Corp's](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) or [RehabMan's](https://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/).
-This install aims to be as vanilla as possible, so no modifications should be needed to the actual macOS operating system files.
+This install aims to be as vanilla as possible, so no modifications should be needed to the actual mac operating system files.

 **Disclaimer:** I am not responsible if you mess up your computer with this setup.
 I recommend reading everything so you know what you're getting yourself into.

-This EFI (both the Clover and OpenCore versions) may in theory be compatible with Catalina but you're on your own if you try to install it.
+This EFI (both the Clover and OpenCore versions) should be compatible with Catalina but you're on your own if you try to install it.

 Here is the hardware specification of my Blade as I bought it: